Saddam Hussein: Reception and legacy

-Throughout the Arab world, many Arabs praise Saddam as a resolute leader who stood up to Western imperialism, Israeli occupation of Palestine, and foreign intervention in the region, while many Iraqis, especially Shi'as and Kurds, view him negatively as a dictator responsible for brutal authoritarianism, repression and injustices.
+Throughout the Arab world, many Arabs praise Saddam as a resolute leader who stood up to Western imperialism, Israeli occupation of Palestine, and foreign intervention in the region, while some Iraqis, especially Shias and Kurds, may view him negatively as a dictator responsible for brutal authoritarianism, repression and injustices.

 Supporters noted that under Saddam, the government invested heavily in infrastructure projects, such as roads, bridges, and public buildings.
 The government invested in building schools and hospitals, and literacy rates in Iraq increased significantly during his rule.
 Women were encouraged to participate in education and the workforce, and many held high-ranking positions in government and public institutions.
 Saddam's regime was secular in character.
 Religion did not play a dominant role in the government's policies.
 Saddam's regime later placed greater emphasis on Islam in all sectors of Iraqi life from 1993 through the Faith Campaign.
 In 1977, Saddam stated "our Party does not take a neutral stance between faith and atheism; it is always on the side of faith."

 By contrast, critics described Saddam as a repressive totalitarian leader.
 His regime was notorious for its repressive tactics.
 These included widespread surveillance, torture, and extrajudicial killings.
 Numerous cases of human rights abuses committed by his government were documented by human rights organizations.
 Saddam's regime suppressed political opposition through a combination of violence, intimidation, and censorship.
 Freedom of speech and freedom of the press were severely curtailed, and political opponents were often executed or imprisoned.
 He initiated three military conflicts, including the Iran–Iraq War, the Iraqi invasion of Kuwait, and the Gulf War.
 These actions led to heavy casualties and widespread regional instability.
 While there were economic development initiatives, Saddam's regime was also marked by mismanagement and widespread corruption, particularly during the final years of his regime.
 The economic sanctions imposed on Iraq during his rule further exacerbated hardships for the country's population.
 Saddamism has been described by critics as a mix of "Sunni Arab nationalism, confused Stalinism, and fascist zeal for the fatherland and its leader".

 In July 2016, then US presidential candidate Donald Trump praised Saddam for militant suppression and stability during his presidency in Iraq.
 Libyan politician and commander of the Libyan National Arab Army, Khalifa Haftar, named his son Saddam Haftar after Saddam Hussein.

 Cultural depictions of Saddam can be found in various movies, including three documentary movies made about Saddam.
 Saddam's Tribe, released in 2007, explores the complex relationship between Saddam Hussein and the Al-Bu Nasir, a powerful Arab tribe in Iraq to which Saddam belongs.
 In 2008, a TV series based on his life — House of Saddam — was released.
-Irish actor Barry Keoghan will appear in a new movie about Saddam which was announced in 2024.
+In 2024, it was announced that Irish actor Barry Keoghan would appear in a new movie about Saddam's final days.